SheCodesAustralia/workshopcontent/content/python/getting_started/3_how_to_python/_index.md

 ```python
 >>> name = "Ola"
 ```

-You see?
-It's easy!
-It's simply: name equals Ola.

 As you've noticed, your program didn't return anything like it did before.
 So how do we know that the variable actually exists?
 Simply enter `name` and hit `enter`: